sdclibbery/tradr/README.md

  * Store these values when storing account balances (or maybe better to store exchange rates when storing the existing balances?)
  * Page to draw graphs of this; also showing portfolio split between different currencies
-* Product order page candle graphs show all current and historical orders overlaid graphically as rectangles
- * refactor: pull shared client side candle stuff into separate file x setup shared file for candle extents x pass extents into both draw functions from analysis page x draw candles uses extents x pass extents from product trade page
-  * draw analysis uses extents
+* Product order page candle graphs show all current and historical orders overlaid graphically as rectangles x refactor: pull shared client side candle stuff into separate file x setup shared file for candle extents x pass extents into both draw functions from analysis page x draw candles uses extents x pass extents from product trade page x draw analysis uses extents
  * make new draw orders page
   * start with a temp test order; do drawing
   * pass real orders in